Wireless doorbells are not an especially new invention, but they've become modernised via features like motion sensors, intercoms and video.

 The benefits of wireless doorbells

 Standard wireless doorbells are widely available today.
 They outperform wired doorbells in practically every way.
-Here are the main benefits:
+Here are their primary characteristics and benefits.

 Easy to install